Nov 12, 2024

 What exactly does a standard IAL diagnosis contain?

-Why can the Géorisques diagnosis be insufficient?
+Why might the Géorisques diagnosis be insufficient?

 How does the DPC differ from the standard Géorisques diagnosis?

-How to access the Climate Performance Diagnosis?
+How can I access the Climate Performance Diagnosis?

 Do you want to obtain a diagnosis for your business?
 Contact us today.